RoccoBowman/HackerRank-cheatsheets/basic_join.md

 ## Ollivander's Inventory
 [Medium]
 Write a query to print the id, age, coins_needed, and power of the wands that Ron's interested in, sorted in order of descending power.
 If more than one wand has same power, sort the result in order of descending age.

+Strategy: We first need to find the cheapest wands with the same age and power and compare that to the entire stock; in this case, we need a subquery in the conditional WHERE clause to specify which is the cheapest.
+Because of the subquery's location in the WHERE clause, only one column can be returned using MIN() here.
+We have to join the tables to match up the age and power based on code but then condition that power in this joined table must be the same as that in the original joined data--same for age.
+This almost mirrors a GROUP BY statement and aggregates the cheapest cost to the same power and ages.
+All that is left is the join the original data and specify the columns and order.

 ```sql
 SELECT